Updated: Oct 22

-The popularity of Diana Gabaldon's book and now TV series, Outlander, introduced many people to henges.
+The popularity of Diana Gabaldon's book and now TV series, Outlander, introduced many people to henges also known as stone circles.
 Many had heard of Stonehenge, of course, but few outside of the UK knew that Stonehenge is only one of the many prehistoric circles that remain today.
 Many of these stone circles can be found in Scotland.
-Today's post is going to visit the Isle of Arran, Scotland to explore the Machrie Moor Farm site.
+Today's post will visit the Isle of Arran, Scotland to explore the Machrie Moor Farm site.

 Be aware that there are no guides, signage, or human interpreters at the site, so you will need to do your homework (or review this post) before visiting to understand what you are seeing.
 Several guides suggested two hours would be enough time to visit the site.
 I believe Mady and I were there almost twice as long.

 The pathway from the parking to the site goes through a field of grazing sheep and all the sheep sh!t that they produce.
-Pro tip: Don't forget to knock the dirt and manure off your boots when you return to the car... the smell lingers.
+Pro tip: Wear boots and don't forget to knock the dirt and manure off your boots when you return to the car... the smell lingers.

 The first stones we saw were part of the Moss Farm Road Stone Circles.
 These might have been constructed to be burial tombs.
 All the sites became burial tombs at some point but opinions differ as to whether this is a burial cairn or a stone circle in which a later burial took place.

-The next section where we wandered is a double stone circled nicknamed "Fingal's Cauldron Seat".
-According to legend, the giant Fingal sat down to cook a meal here and tied his dog to a stone in the outer circle with a hole through it.
+The next section where we wandered is a double stone circle nicknamed "Fingal's Cauldron Seat".
+According to legend, the giant Fingal sat down to cook a meal there and tied his dog to a stone in the outer circle with a hole through it.

 Stone Circle #3 originally had nine stones in an oval shape but only one is currently standing.
 Excavations during the mid-nineteenth century discovered burnt bone and flint flakes in cysts buried in the center of the oval.
 In this shot, you can see Circle #2, which is the star of the show, in the background.

 The star of the site is Circle No.2.
-At first sight, this seems less a stone circle than a group of three upright sandstone slabs of varying heights up to 5.5m (18 ft) but as you walk around, it becomes clear where previous stones would have been standing.
-It is truly remarkable that any of these stones remain standing considering the age and the terrific storms that are common in the area.
+At first sight, this seems less like a stone circle than a group of three upright sandstone slabs of varying heights up to 5.5m (18 ft) but as you walk around, it becomes clear where previous stones would have been standing.
+Remarkably, any of these stones remain standing considering the age and the terrific storms that are common in the area.

-The question that I wanted answered is "why are so many circles placed close on the moor?"
+The question that I wanted answered is "Why are so many circles on the moor?"
 I spent several hours doing some research and discovered that this moor is flat enough that the sun tracks clearly across the ground.
 Some experts say that the circles form several astronomical alignments including midsummer sunrise and midwinter moon.
-It appears that this area was consistently populated and farmed over the years, a practice which often leads to more permanent displays of religion.
-Local practitioners of Druid rituals still gather at the site during these celebrations.
-We enjoyed our stop along the way to explore the Standing Stones of Machrie Moor.
+It appears that this area was consistently populated and farmed over the years, which led to more permanent displays.
+Local practitioners of Druid rituals still gather at the site during the high days of pagan celebrations.
+We enjoyed our stop to explore the Standing Stones of Machrie Moor.
 It was a great way to stretch our legs and enjoy the fresh air, as well as an opportunity to check if the stones would hum for us.
 (They didn't)